Does My Child Need Speech & Language Therapy?

 Pediatric speech and language therapy is a specialized form of therapy that focuses on addressing communication and speech-related challenges in children.
 It encompasses various aspects, including speech sound production, language development, fluency, voice, and social communication skills.
 Not all children develop speech and language skills at the same pace, but there are certain signs that may indicate your child could benefit from speech and language therapy.
 If you observe any of the following, consider consulting with a speech-language therapist:

-Frequent disruptions in the flow of speech, such as stuttering.
+Enhancing the smoothness and flow of speech while addressing disruptions such as stuttering.

 Developmental Milestones